zachvalenta/jvns.ca/source/_posts/2014-04-04-ask-if-you-have-questions-isnt-enough.markdown

 I've helped out and taught at a few programming workshops for beginners now, and I've noticed something.
 There are always helpers who have tons of experience and are super willing to answer questions.
-And there's always an annoucement where someone says "Here are the helpers!
+And there's always an announcement where someone says "Here are the helpers!
 They are here just to help you.
 Raise your hand if you have questions!".